 We hope the Eat Like A Champ programme has been fun and inspiring for your child.
 We aim to improve the programme year on year - please help us by letting us know what you and your child thought of Eat Like A Champ by leaving us a message through the Contact Us page.

 You can tell that your heart is beating faster during exercise than during rest by taking your pulse rate.
-To do this, place 2 fingers on the inside of your wrist or the top of your neck and count the number of beats for 15 seconds.
-Multiply this by 4 to find your pulse rate per minute.
+To do this, place two fingers on the inside of your wrist or the top of your neck and count the number of beats for 15 seconds.
+Multiply this by four to find your pulse rate per minute.